AI4Finance-Foundation/FinRL/README.md

 **To contribute?**  Please check the end of this page.

-Feel free to report bugs using Github issues, join our mailing list: [AI4Finance](https://groups.google.com/u/1/g/ai4finance), and discuss FinRL in the slack channel:
+Feel free to report bugs via Github issues, join the mailing list: [AI4Finance](https://groups.google.com/u/1/g/ai4finance), and discuss FinRL in slack channel:

 <br/>